Interactive Displays & Signage

-We have learned that unfortunately it is common to have different colour output for the same device, even with the same specific model.
-But in practice, it is necessary to have all devices reproduce the same output.
+We have learnt that unfortunately it is common to have different colour output for the same device, even with the same specific model.
+But in practise, it is necessary to have all devices reproduce the same output.
 Being able to achieve consistent colours across different devices and media is a big challenge, and “colour management” is designed to deliver this consistency.

 So, what can we achieve when implementing ‘colour management’?
 In short, we can expect a similar appearance of an image across different devices and media; just like what is shown in Figure 1.
 All devices, including input devices, such as scanners and cameras and output devices, such as monitors, projectors and printers, will all reproduce the same colour appearance.
 In order to do so, it is necessary to understand the range of colours that a particular device or medium could reproduce.
 The range of colours is called a ‘colour gamut’.

 Colour gamut is usually described as a 2D diagram, shown in Figure 2(a).
 The horseshoe shape represents all the colours that humans can perceive and the enclosed area inside the horseshoe shape represents all the colours that a device or medium can reproduce.
 But in fact, colours should be described in 3D since we need to use XYZ values to describe a particular colour.
 The comprehensive colour gamut should be drawn in 3D, like the one shown in Figure 2(b).
 However, due to the fact that drawing in 3D is not easy, even with the latest computer tools at our disposal, the 2D colour gamut diagram is still widely used.
 The unfortunate result is that the lightness information of the colour is missing in the 2D diagram.
 So, if there are two colours shown on the same location, it may not necessarily be the same colour: it could be the same shade of colour, but one may be lighter and one may be darker.